 ...
 Skills which are valuable in any field.

-The B.F.A. of Art Education provides students with the opportunity to explore creatively throughout their life, while teaching others how to do the same.
-Through the mentorship of our world class faculty and stimulation of forward thinking peers our students' opportunities are limitless.
+The B.F.A. in Art Education provides students with the opportunity to explore creatively throughout their life, while teaching others how to do the same.
+Through the mentorship of our world class faculty and stimulation of forward thinking peers, our students' opportunities are limitless.